 In April 2004, she became Secretary General at Jacques Delors Institute.
 Beyond the management of the Institute, she initiated several projects such as the Think Global Act European report or the Etats Généraux de l’Europe.
 She also published several studies on institutional and democracy issues.
 In 2011, she published a book at Larcier entitled Pour une Fédération européenne d’Etats-nations: la vision de Jacques Delors revisitée.

 Gaëtane Ricard-Nihoul joined the European Commission Representation in Paris in 2011, where she was successively political analyst, acting Head of the Representation and then deputy Head and responsible for the political sector.
 Beyond her functions of management and representation, she was involved in numerous projects linked to communicating Europe in France and citizens’ participation, such as la Fête de l’Europe in Paris, the organization of Citizens’ dialogues or Les Décodeurs de l’Europe.

 She speaks publicly on many occasions, in conferences or the media.
 She has also taught in la Sorbonne, Sciences Po Lille and Dijon.

-She has now joined the French Ministry for Foreign Affairs where she holds the position of Deputy Secretary general for the Citizens’consultations on Europe.
+She joined the French Ministry for Foreign Affairs where she was Deputy Secretary general for the Citizens’consultations on Europe.